videojs/http-streaming/README.md

 history of the logs using `videojs.log.history()`.
 This history is maintained even when the log level is not set to `debug`.

-`hls.stats` can also be helpful when debugging.
+`vhs.stats` can also be helpful when debugging.
 Accessing this object will give you a snapshot summary of various HLS and player stats.
-See [hls.stats](#hlsstats) for details about what this object contains.
+See [vhs.stats](#vhsstats) for details about what this object contains.

 __NOTE__: The `debug` level is only available in video.js v6.6.0+.
 With earlier versions of